YunoHost/apps/README.md

  - **official.json** contains the repository information of validated apps.
  - **community.json** contains all references to known YunoHost packages.
 If you want to add your app to the list, please [send a Pull Request](#contributing)
  - **apps.json** contains all references to known YunoHost packages.
-If you want to add your app to the list, please [send a Pull Request](#contributing).
-This list replace both community.json and official.json.
+If you want to add your app to the list, please [send a Pull Request](#contributing). **This list replace both community.json and official.json.**

 ## Usage

 The official package list is automatically fetched.
-If you want to **enable the community package list** on your YunoHost instance:
+If you want to **enable the apps package list** on your YunoHost instance:
 ```
-sudo yunohost app fetchlist -n community -u https://yunohost.org/community.json
+sudo yunohost app fetchlist -n apps -u https://yunohost.org/apps.json
 ```